Feeding Toddlers Healthy Food

 If you are in this situation, please remember that a toddler portion is very small.
 What we think a serving of food is may just absolutely too much for a small child.

 Remember when feeding toddlers, kids don’t need a pound of protein, toddlers only need about an ounce and a half of protein 2-3 times per day.
 Protein is in meats, nuts, whole grains, some vegetables, cheeses, milk and all kinds of other things.

 Remember, milk is food.
 Children only need 3, 6 oz. cups of milk PER DAY.
 That’s it.
 Most sippy cups are 12 to 16 ounces, so if you give your child a sippy cup full of milk, that may be all the milk they need for that day.

 Many children drink tons of milk and juice and then won’t eat any solid food.
-This is one of the key things I have learned about feeding toddlers.
+This is one of the key things I have learned about feeding toddlers healthy food.
 Do you know why they don’t?
 Because they are full.

 There are enough calories in those big cups of milk to keep them from getting hungry.
 Make sure kids have water to drink throughout the day and just a few small cups of milk with meals.